Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance: Problem Formulation

-where $L$ is the loss function, $\theta$ is the NN model parameter, and $f_{\theta}$ is the NN transfer function.
-Our goal is to learn a model that minimizes the expected loss when deployed in real applications:
+where $L(\cdot)$ is the loss function, and $f_{\theta}(\cdot)$ is the NN transfer function.
+However, the true goal in real applications is to learn a model that minimizes the expected loss when deployed in real applications:

 where $D$ represents the real input-output data distribution, which is unavailable during training.
-When $D_0$ has a similar distribution as $D$, we can obtain a $f_{\theta}$ that behaves similarly as the ground truth $f$.
-However, it is usually the case that $D_0$ is insufficient, and thus, leading to a poorly trained $f_{\theta}$ that behaves differently as $f$.
+When $D_0$ is similar to $D$, we can obtain a $f_{\theta}(\cdot)$ that behaves similarly as the ground truth $f(\cdot)$.
+However, in our case (\ie intention prediction), $D_0$ is limited and biased, thus, leading to a poorly trained $f_{\theta}(\cdot)$ that behaves differently as $f(\cdot)$.
+The goal is to learn a robust and accurate $f_{\theta}(\cdot)$ offline given the insufficient human dataset.

-This paper tackles the problem of training an NN when $D_0$ is insufficient and potentially noisy.
-We aim to augment $D_0$ with adversarial data $D_{adv}$ to robustly learn the true decision boundaries of the real but unknown data $D$.
-The goal is to ensure the learned model on $D_0\cup D_{adv}$ is as close as possible to \eqref{eq: ground truth theta} with as few amount of augmented data in $D_{adv}$ as possible.
-To achieve the goal, we formulate the training problem as a two-layer optimization

-The outer objective optimizes the NN model parameters $\theta$ to minimize the loss on the data from $D_0\cup D_{adv}$.
-The inner objective constructs $D_{adv}$ given $\theta$, which essentially finds the most friendly adversarial data for all training data.
-The most friendly adversarial data for $(x_0,y_0)\in D_0$ is an input sample $x'$ that is at most $\epsilon$ distance away from $x_0$ in the $L_\infty$ norm but changes the network output from $y_0$ with smallest loss $L'$.
-The loss $L'$ for the inner objective may or may not be the same as the original loss $L$.
-Ideally, we should choose a loss that guides us to the most ``confusing'' part of the input space.
-The label of these friendly adversarial data is decided by an additional labeling function, which ideally should match the ground truth.
-If $\text{label}(x')=y_0$, we call $x'$ a true adversary; otherwise a false adversary.
-We will solve \eqref{eq:prob} in an iterative approach, to be discussed in the following section.